Adriaanse/dd-mapbox/dd-mapbox/README.md

     }
 ```

-14. Now in the App.vuew file, inside the v-toolbar element, add a v-select component providing a list of api sources as follows:
+15. Now in the App.vue file, inside the v-toolbar element, add a v-select component providing a list of api sources as follows:
 ```
     <v-toolbar app>
       <v-flex xs4 pt-4 pl-2>